 Anytime that you are searching for stories about the science of sex, you'll need to think about the search terms that you're using.
 If you're looking for popular media, you'll need to think about whether the topic you're looking for is going to be described clinically or with euphemisms, and think about whether you want to use search terms that are broadly topical (sex/sexuality, mate/mating, reproduction, love) or quite specific, such as anatomical terms (vagina, penis, nipple, sperm, etc) or relevant academic language ("sexual selection" or "mate competition").
 You'll likely want to try several different search combinations!

-Check out popular science magazines for science media addressed to a general audience!
+One option is to check out popular science magazines for science media addressed to a general audience:

 Newspapers are another good place to look for science journalism.
 Try one of the databases below, which cover the major news sources in the United States.